 You may be owning multiple lenses in your camera gear kit.
 All of these lenses will have a sweet spot.
 The sweet spot of the lens is nothing but the aperture value of the lens at which you will get the maximum sharpness.

 The sweet spot will vary for different lenses.
-You can try finding the sweet spot of each of your lenses.
+You can try to find the sweet spot of all your lenses.
 So, the next time you are doing photography, you can use this aperture value to get the best out of your camera lens.